 2013.

-A very realistic approach of what could happen if… - Tensions hit the roof after the arrival of a new teacher for the German class, one of the students commits suicide, shortly after talking with him.
-The class revolts not only against the teacher, the school, but against the entire school system in their country.
+A very realistic portrayal of what could happen if… - Tensions hit the roof after the arrival of a new teacher for the German class.
+Shortly after talking with him, one of the students commits suicide.
+The class revolts not only against the teacher and the school but also against the entire school system in their country.
 The calm approach and high camera angles contribute to the mounting tensions.
-At moments slow, but the beautiful cinematography makes up for it.
+At times slow, but the beautiful cinematography makes up for it.

-A contemporary and marvelous film that mixes documentary techniques with a modern narrative in a social context.
+A contemporary and marvelous film that blends documentary techniques with a modern narrative in a social context.
 On the night of the French presidential election, a TV journalist leaves her two children with a male babysitter.
-The father has a restriction court order.
+The father has a court-ordered restriction.
 He cannot see his children when the mother is absent.
-He insists, pushing everything to chaos when the babysitter decides to take the children out in the tumultuous streets to see their mom.
-People get intense about the debate on who should win the election.
-Everything escalates in a very fierce fight between wife and husband, the law vs. people’s impulses.
+He insists, pushing everything toward chaos when the babysitter decides to take the children out into the tumultuous streets to see their mom.
+People become intense about the debate over who should win the election.
+Everything escalates into a fierce fight between wife and husband, the law vs. people’s impulses.
 A unique and innovative way to tell a story.
-The audience feels agony and experiences the claustrophobic effect the movie has.
+The audience feels agony and is enveloped by the movie’s claustrophobic effect.

 14. I Don’t Know Whether to Slit My Wrists